-- Department of Civil and Environmental Engineering, 1979, Syracuse University
+- Department of Civil and Environmental Engineering, 1979- present, Syracuse University

-- University Professor of Environmental Systems Engineering and Director of the Center for Environmental Systems Engineering, Presently, Syracuse University
+- University Professor and Distinguished Professor of Environmental Systems Engineering and Director of the Center for Environmental Systems Engineering, Syracuse University

-My teaching and research interests are in the area of environmental chemistry, biogeochemistry and water quality modeling.
-I have initiated a number of research projects and used a variety of approaches to study the biogeochemistry of forest, wetland, freshwater and coastal ecosystems, including field investigations, laboratory studies, long-term field measurements, whole-ecosystem manipulation studies, and the development and application of models.
-I have authored or co-authored more than 450 peer-reviewed articles and have had more than 112 funded research projects.
+Teaching and research interests are in environmental engineering environmental chemistry, biogeochemistry and water quality modeling.
+I use a variety of approaches to study the biogeochemistry of forest, wetland, freshwater and coastal ecosystems, including field investigations, laboratory studies, long-term field measurements, whole-ecosystem manipulations, and the development and application of models.
+I have authored or co-authored more than 490 peer-reviewed articles and have had more than 116 funded research projects.

-I have received numerous awards and honors.
 In 1984, I was designated as a Presidential Young Investigator by the National Science Foundation.
 I am a member of the National Academy of Engineers.
-I have provided expert testimony on ecological effects of air pollution to U.S. Senate and House of Representatives committees.
-I have been acknowledged by the Institute for Scientific Information (ISI) as one of the top 250 most highly cited researchers in two areas: environmental science and engineering.
-I have served on many local, national and international committees including National Research Council and U.S. Environmental Protection Agency committees.
-I am interested in advancing science communication, and participating in the Science Policy Exchange.
+I am a Fellow of the American Association for the Advancement of Science (AAAS).
+I have testified in Congressional and State legislative hearings.
+I have served on local, national and international committees including National Academies, the United National Environmental Programme and U.S. Environmental Protection Agency committees.
+I am particularly interested scientific translation and communication.

 Department of Civil and Environmental Engineering